 It would be naive to say the first signs of cercospora on leaves isn’t cause for alarm, because at this point gardeners need a good plan of attack.
 Allowing an affected beet plant or crop to get to the point of severe yield loss is not a great option.
 Catch these lesions early, and employ successful management to ensure your neighbors don’t have the same problems you are experiencing.
 With the right resources and right action, you’ll be able to stop the infection from growing beyond the point of resistance.
 And you’ll be able to prevent cercospora fungus species from developing on other plants you love to grow.

-Good Products For Controlling Cercospora Leaf Spot:
+Good Products At Amazon For Controlling Cercospora Leaf Spot:

 - Monterey Liqui-Cop Liquid Copper Fungicide

 - Southern Ag Garden Friendly Fungicide (Bacillus amyloliquefaciens)